Advice Independent Living

 To continue educating yourself and stretching your mind, you can choose to join classes — either in person or online.
 You also can attend lectures, visit museums or even chat with interesting people who have different life experiences to share.
 When you take time to get together with others, the social engagement also can provide benefits, including the potential for better cognitive functioning.

-At The Commons in Lincoln, you’ll enjoy a variety of fun, inspiring and thought-provoking activities to help keep your brain engaged.
-The many activities offered at The Commons in Lincoln include classes, trips to Boston attractions and the symphony, workshops and events, and a wide range of wellness-oriented programming.
-You also can participate in any number of resident-run clubs and groups focusing on interests as diverse as gardening, astronomy and games.
+At The Commons in Lincoln, a continuing care retirement community for seniors 62+, resident enjoy a variety of fun, inspiring and thought-provoking activities to help keep their brains engaged.
+The many activities offered at The Commons in Lincoln include classes, trips to Boston attractions and the symphony, workshops and events and a wide range of wellness-oriented programming.
+Residents also can participate in any number of resident-run clubs and groups focusing on interests as diverse as gardening, astronomy and games.